Running insoles vs orthotics? Insoles vs no insoles? PT vs running shoe store recommendations?

 But beyond that, there are other good reasons to consider an insole:

-- If you’re having pain in your knees from the foot rolling in or flat arches
+- You’re having pain in your knees from the foot rolling inward (pronation) or flat arches

 - If you’re building mileage and want a little extra cushion as the body adapts

-- If you’re having foot pain (like a strained tendon) and this will lessen the load
+- Consistently dealing with foot pain (like a strained tendon) and this will lessen the load

-- The right insole can help to distribute the load of your step more evenly
+- A good insole can help to distribute the load of your step more evenly

 - The right insole can make running feel better, which means you’ll stick with it